wweijian/42-common-core/ft_printf/notes.md

 ### The precision

 An optional precision, in the form of a period ('.') *followed by an optional decimal digit string*. *Instead of a decimal digit string one may write "*" or " *m$" (for some decimal integer m) to specify that the precision is given in the next argument, or in the m-th argument, respectively, which must be of type int.* If the precision is given as just '.', or the precision is negative, the precision is taken to be zero.
-This gives the minimum number of digits to appear for d, i, o, u, x, and X conversions, the number of digits to appear after the radix character for a, A, e, E, f, and F conversions, the maximum number of significant digits for g and G conversions, or the maximum number of characters to be printed from a string for s and S conversions
+This gives the minimum number of digits to appear for d, i, o, u, x, and X conversions, the number of digits to appear after the radix character for a, A, e, E, f, and F conversions, the maximum number of significant digits for g and G conversions, *or the maximum number of characters to be printed from a string for s and S conversions*

 Think of it as: "Always use at least this many digits.
 Add leading zeroes if needed.
+Precision is at most a certain amount for strings

-Precision supersedes fieldwidth
+Precision supersedes field width

 ## <stdarg.h>